LOCAL LIST: Closures, cancellations and postponed events due to coronavirus

 • The Aiken County Public School District announced schools are closed beginning March 16 through March 31.
 All school athletic competitions are suspended.

-• The following City of Aiken Department of Parks, Recreation and Tourism facilities are closed through March 31: Amentum Center for the Performing Arts; Aiken County Farmers Market; Aiken Thoroughbred Racing Hall of Fame and Museum; Aiken Visitors Center and Train Museum; Citizens Park Complex 1, 2 and 4; Clifford S. Gerde Carriage Museum; Doll House at Hopelands Gardens; Lessie B. Price Aiken Senior and Youth Center; Municipal Building Conference Center; Newberry Street Festival Center; Rye Patch Reception Center; Smith-Hazel Recreation Center; H. Odell Weeks Activities Center; Weeks Tennis Center.
+• All City of Aiken Department of Parks, Recreation and Tourism facilities are closed through March 31.
 All of the outdoor parks will remain open for public leisure, though events held in our parks are not permissible.
 Rescheduled dates of youth sports practices and leagues have not been determined at this time.
 Refunds will be issued for any rental or activity registration that is canceled and is not rescheduled.
 Memberships and Passes will be extended based on the number of days closed, for those applicable.

+• All Aiken County Parks, Recreation and Tourism facilities will be closed through March 31.
+All county recreation programs (licensed and/or permitted events, athletic leagues, facility rentals and scheduled tournaments) are canceled and all recreation buildings, including restrooms, will be closed to the public.
+All outdoor parks will be open for leisure use by citizens to include walking tracks, playgrounds and trails.
+Refunds will be issued for any rental or activity registration that is canceled and not rescheduled.

+• The Aiken County Public Library and all library buildings within the ABBE Regional Library System will be closed until at least until March 31 with continuing evaluation.
+Due dates on library materials will be extended and book drops will remain open.
+Any fines incurred during this period will be waived.
+Pick up deadlines for materials on hold will be extended.

 • The U.S. Department of Energy is postponing all public tours of Environmental Management sites through the end of April.
 This includes SRS public tours scheduled for March 26, April 16 and April 23.